Tools for the era of experience

 5. The sketchy frontier

-This last one’s controversial.
 The big labs are constrained by their visibility, regulation, and cultural commitments to safety.
-There’s a whole frontier of capabilities they won’t touch for years.
+There’s a whole frontier of capabilities they won’t touch for years like stuff which operate in the gray zones.

 - Adversarial security agents - Systems that actively probe networks, try exploits, and learn from what works.
 CrowdStrike + AlphaGo.
 Big labs won’t touch this.
 I dont know how much RL happens in the XBOW agent but its a good example.